 The best UFC betting site in Canada is largely dependent on the individual bettor, as each player has their own preferences.
 However, generally speaking, UFC betting sites should offer a broad range of competitive UFC betting odds and an extensive list of markets to choose from when playing.
-For those wondering how to bet on UFC in Canada, it’s these sites that get you there.
+For those wondering how to bet on UFC in Canada, it’s these sites that get you right into the Octagon.

 It’s not just about UFC fight odds, though.
 Ideally, a quality bookmaker will offer futures, live betting, and some information regarding the upcoming events.
 Getting some inside information is key to success.
 Oddsmakers know sports betting than anyone, so a few tips always go a long way to improving the quality of the overall service.
 Let’s take a look at how our overall favourite Canadian sportbooks ramp up for events, for example:

 Bet99 Canada – It likely wouldn’t surprise you that the sportsbook made famous in Canada by Georges St. Pierre’s work as a spokesperson brings the energy for fight night.
 Typically, you’ll be able to get lines on every fight on the card, with strong UFC betting odds, and occasionally you’ll even find early lines for multiple events ahead, if a matchup has already been announced.
 Besides the GSP connection, we like Bet99 for it’s brilliant user interface, and Canadian focus, something we talk about in our Bet99 Canada Sportsbook Review.

 Of our top vendors, BetRivers’ top matches have the most available props, with some of the higher-profile octagon battles even allowing you to bet on groups of rounds won by scorecard or whether or not the matchups will be decided in the first minute.
 Upon our last check, BetRivers had some fights available to bet as far as five months in advance, and a lot of the fight windows will have attached tips to tell you about fighters’ recent streaks and trends to help you make a decision on what props you’d like to involve yourself with.